MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOSite.md

 ### -RequestFilesLinkExpirationInDays

-Specifies the number of days before an Request files link expires for for the site.
+Specifies the number of days before a Request Files link expires for the site.

 Value can be from 0 to 730 days.